sricharansjsu04/Eventhub-Connect/README.md

 ![Imgur](https://i.imgur.com/YM5qexz.png)

-[Playpal](https://playpal.live/) is a platform designed to connect sports enthusiasts with available play areas.
+[EventHub connnect](https://playpal.live/) is a platform designed to connect sports enthusiasts with available play areas.
 It simplifies the process of organizing sports activities by allowing users to find players, join games, and host events.

 ## Prerequisites: